week4

 Who cares?: nursing and the evolution of gender norms

-Topic: In the twentieth century, nursing, including military nursing, came to appear a quintessentially female field of professional endeavour: more than a job, a special calling.
+Topic: In the twentieth century, nursing, including military nursing, came to appear a female field of professional endeavour: more than a job, a quintessentially feminine vocation.
 (By 1930, only 1% of civilian nurses in the US were men.)
 According to this gendered logic, women were especially suited to 'binding the wounds of war' as tender nurturers, carers, and suppliers of emotional balm for troubled psyches as well as wounded bodies.
 But entrenched though such ideas came to be, they were not timeless or unchanging and uncontested.
-In the nineteenth century, many men (and some women) thought it unseemly for women to come into intimate contact with men's bodies, arguing that both soldiers and women would be best served by male nurses taking on these duties of care.
+In the nineteenth century, many men (and some women) thought it unseemly for women to come into intimate proximity with men's bodies, arguing that both soldiers and women would be best served by male nurses taking on these duties of care.
 Debates about whether women should serve in this capacity, and about the division of labour between male doctors and orderlies and female nurses, persisted well into the twentieth century.
+So, too, did racialised anxieties about bodily contact between Black and white Americans.

-In this seminar, we'll analyse the evolution of gendered norms about who should tend to wounded soldiers; what variety of responsibilities the role of nurse entailed in the Civil War and both World Wars; whether women nurses should receive military rank; and why issues of sex and sexuality-- and race-- have been so entangled in controversies over military nursing.
+In this seminar, we'll analyse the evolution of gendered norms about who should tend to wounded soldiers; what variety of responsibilities the role of nurse entailed (focusing primarily on the two world wars); whether women nurses should receive military rank; and why issues of sex and sexuality-- and race-- have been so entangled in controversies over military nursing.

 Required reading: